async-aws/aws/docs/authentication/hard_coded.md

 ]);
 ```

-> **WARNING**: Hard-coding your credentials can be dangerous because it’s easy to commit your credentials into an SCM
+> **Warning**: Hard-coding your credentials can be dangerous because it’s easy to commit your credentials into an SCM
 > repository accidentally